faheemahmed1074/VenD_POM/README.md

 - dbPassword=value
 ```
 - save the file
-- Remove these variables from ApplicationConfig.properties file if they exist

 Note*: If any variable contains # then do the following steps i.e 12#45